Help Center

 What Is Depreciation?

-Depreciation accounts for the wear and tear on your printer.
-Every print hour brings your printer closer to needing replacement.
-This toggle lets you include this cost in your pricing.
+Depreciation accounts for the gradual wear on your printer.
+Every hour of printing brings the machine closer to needing replacement.
+This toggle (enabled by default) adds that cost to your calculation.

 Formula: Purchase Price ÷ Lifespan Hours = Cost per Hour